-Assessment Information, Policies and Procedures are published at the beginning of each School Year, along with an Assessment Timetable and Planner.
-They are available in The Hub for each year group.
+Assessment Information, Policies and Procedures are published at the beginning of each School Year, along with an Assessment Planner.
+These are also available on the year group page in The HUB landing page under the tiles named Assessment Policy and Assessment Planner.